 So let’s talk about free keyword analysis tools for SEO.
 There’s a lot to choose from, and we’re going to pick the top ten for you.

 But first, did you know there are different types of keywords?

 1. Primary (and secondary) keywords.

 For an article on free e-commerce SEO tools, the primary keyword is “SEO tools for e-commerce.”
-It’s what the article is about, so it’s the main keyword and therefore it is used first in the article.
-Sometimes the primary keyword will be used in the article title (which is what we’re doing here).
+It’s what the article is about, so it’s the main keyword, and therefore it is used first in the article.
+Sometimes the primary keyword will be utilized in the article title (which is what we’re doing here).
 It will also be used a few times throughout the article.

 One odd thing about SEO is that you’d think a key “word” would just be one word.
 Nope, it isn’t necessarily so.
 It can be an expression.
 I prefer to call them keyword “phrases” when there are multiple words involved.